 - The United States market-Packaged Facts estimates that there were approximately 41.9 million fleet vehicles in the United States in 2008.
 We believe small, medium, large and government fleets in the United States represent a significant market opportunity for growth.
 Packaged Facts estimates that total U.S. closed-loop fleet card purchase volumes reached \$50.8 billion in 2009, growing at a compound annual growth rate of 6.0% from 2005 to 2009.
 Based on research by Packaged Facts, 35% of U.S. fleet vehicle fuel volume in 2009 was purchased utilizing closed-loop fleet cards. - The European market-We believe the European market is the largest market outside the United States.
-Based on our analysis of fleet vehicle data from several third-party sources, we believe there were approximately 68 million fleet vehicles in 30 European and Eurasian countries in 2007 (2007 representing the most recent year common to each of these sources).
+Based on our analysis of fleet vehicle data from several third-party sources, we believe there were approximately 68 million fleet vehicles in 30 European countries in 2007 (2007 representing the most recent year common to each of these sources).
 Datamonitor, a research firm, estimates that the total value of fuel sold on commercial fuel cards in 16 major European countries reached approximately €68 billion in 2006.
 Based on our analysis of data available for several of the largest European countries, including France, Germany, Italy, the Netherlands, Spain and the United Kingdom, we estimate that during 2005, approximately 59% of fleet vehicle fuel volume in Europe was purchased with some form of fleet card product. - The Latin American and Asian markets-There is less data available on the Latin American and Asian fleet card markets; however, we believe, based on information available to us from a variety of sources, that commercial fleets in these markets will likely represent a significant, long-term growth opportunity given the levels of commercial card penetration in these markets and our belief in the potential for economic growth in these markets.
-According to the June 2010 BP Statistical Review of World Energy, total world consumption of oil was approximately 3.9 billion metric tons in 2009, with consumption outside of the United States and developed European Markets comprising approximately 62%, with emerging markets comprising approximately 43%, and consumption in Asia and Latin America comprising approximately 45% of world consumption.
+According to the June 2009 BP Statistical Review of World Energy, total world consumption of oil was approximately 3.9 billion metric tons in 2008, with consumption outside of the United States, Europe and Eurasia comprising approximately 53% and consumption in Asia and Latin America comprising approximately 39% of world consumption.